Call Us Today

 How much ash is left after burning?

-After using an air curtain incinerator to burn your debris, the amount of ash left over is normally equivalent to 2-5% of your original debris volume and can oftentimes be covered over or spread out on the property.
-However, there are actually other practical uses for ash that could be of real benefit to you.
+After using an air curtain incinerator to burn your debris, the amount of ash left over is normally equivalent to 2-5% of your original debris volume.
+Oftentimes, it can be covered over or spread out on the property.
+This is perhaps the simplest way to get rid of the resulting ash.

 What can you use ash for?

-One option is that ash can be used for the reinforcement of unpaved, low volume forest roads.
+One option is that ash can be used to reinforce unpaved, low-traffic forest roads.
 (Click Here for more details.)
 This is a process that is currently being used in Europe to utilize the overflow of ash being produced.
-Their goal is to prevent this nutrient rich material from being landfilled and to use it in an effective way.
+Their goal is to prevent this nutrient-rich material from being landfilled and to use it in an effective way.
+For a large-scale example of using ash to reinforce roads, read this article “WOOD ASH UTILISATION AS A STABILISER IN ROAD CONSTRUCTION”.

 Another effective and beneficial way to utilize wood ash is to add it to cement.
 The addition of ash has been found to be a promising method of increasing the strength and thermal insulation of cement blocks.
 (Click Here for more detailed information) The reason why wood ash can be so useful for cement work is that it contains important elements, like calcium, potassium, and lime substitutes.